What is Section Terminating Equipment (STE) for OTN Applications?

 - It receives data (from a remote Source STE) in the optical format.

-- The Sink STE then converts this optical data back into the electrical format, where it can check and process these newly received OTUk/OTUkV frames.
+- The Sink STE then converts this optical data into the electrical format, where it can check and process these newly received OTUk/OTUkV frames.

 As the Sink STE checks and processes this data, it will check for the following items.

-Therefore, if we were to combine our simple definition of the word Section with the description of a Section Terminating Equipment, then we can say the following.
+Therefore, if we were to combine our simple definition of the word Section with the description of a Section Terminating Equipment, we can say the following.

 Summarizing our Definitions of Section and STE